vrcarva/ewtpy/README.md

 The Example folder contains test signals and scripts

+## Installation

+1) Dowload the project from https://github.com/vrcarva/vmdpy, then run "python setup.py install" from the project folder

+OR

+2) pip install vmdpy

+## Citation and Contact
+If you find this package useful, we kindly ask you to cite it in your work.
+Vinicius Carvalho (2019-), Empirical Wavelet Transform in Python

+A paper will soon be submitted and linked here.

+@author: Vinícius Rezende Carvalho
+Programa de pós graduação em engenharia elétrica - PPGEE UFMG Universidade Federal de Minas Gerais - Belo Horizonte, Brazil Núcleo de Neurociências - NNC

 Any questions, comments, suggestions and/or corrections, please get in contact with vrcarva@ufmg.br

+## Example script
 ```python
 #%% Example script
 import numpy as np